Jönköpings Södra IF

-Jönköpings Södra IF, also known as J-Södra IF, J-Södra or simply Jönköping, is a Swedish football club based in Jönköping.
+Jönköpings Södra IF, also known as J-Södra IF, or J-Södra, is a Swedish football club based in Jönköping.
 The club, founded in 1922, returned to the Swedish second division Superettan in 2018 after relegation from the 2017 Allsvenskan.
 J-Södra has played a total of twelve Allsvenskan seasons previously, with the most successful finish being runner-up in 1950 and their last spell ending in 2017.
 The club is affiliated to the Smålands Fotbollförbund.
-They are currently (2023) playing in Superettan.
+They are currently (2025) playing in Söderettan.

 Jsödra is a 51% member-controlled club, due to Swedish law regarding the 50+1% Member-controlled rule.

 Their home games are played at Stadsparksvallen with a capacity of 7300.
-The club's training facility is located in Odensberg in Jönköping, aswell at Junevallen and Jordbrovallen.
+The club's training facility is located in Odensberg in Jönköping, as well at Junevallen and Jordbrovallen.